IrishMorales/storyteller-dlc-pawns/README.md

 ```
 Development is ongoing!
 All contributions are welcome. :)

-If you have any ideas or would like to contribute to this project, please open a GitHub issue or email at asemorales.tech@gmail.com.
 ```

+## Contributing

+If you have any ideas or would like to contribute to this project, please read CONTRIBUTING.md - and thank you for wanting to!

+## Forking

+Please see CONTRIBUTING.md to understand how this project is set up for your own forks.

 ## Contributors